guchenghao/Notes-for-VR-Papers-and-HCI/README.md

 # Notes-for-Virtual-Reality-Papers

 ## Purpose
-Just record my reading notes for VR papers, only for learning !
+Just record my reading notes for VR papers and HCI Research, only for learning !
 Welcome to learn together !

 ## Domain